fabioperrella/good-practices-upgrading-ruby-version/intro/slide01.md

 !SLIDE center

-* Why upgrade ruby version?
+# Why upgrade Ruby version? (in an application)
-* Show the problems we had when we tried
-* Show possible solutions to solve the problems

 !SLIDE center

-# Why upgrade ruby?

-!SLIDE center

-# Why upgrade ruby?
+# Why upgrade Ruby?

 * Every christmas a new (minor) version of Ruby is released
 * Every march (or february) the last supported minor version reaches the end-of-life (eol)

 !SLIDE center

-# Why upgrade ruby?
+# Last Ruby releases

     Ruby 2.7
     status: preview